WayfaringBloke/dnd/writing/pub/Character_Creation.md

 - contracted to demolish a skyscraper, death count 2'400.
 - dirty bomb

-### Orphaned Gear Head
+### Orphaned Gear Head (Lone-Wolf)
+You trusted them, and then they:
-- Raised in a (active/abandoned) factory in the industrial district
+- Disappeared in the slums
+- Were proclaimed dead
+-

 ### Rengade Cyber Slasher
 - (Ex) devotee of the cult of Osha, acting like samurai but for enforcing health and safety regulations